-Elderly health care issues may be sudden & swift
+Elderly health care issues may be sudden & swift.

-...To both senior citizens and their caregivers.
-And sometimes we are fortunate to age in place slowly.
+Sometimes we are fortunate to age in place slowly.
 In either case, recent studies by AARP have estimated that family and friends, themselves, provide care of the elderly (unpaid) worth over $360 billion per year.

 I first learned about elderly issues and caregiving when I was a child.
 My grandparents lived next door (my mother was a nurse).
 Grandpa had had a stroke and Grandma had a heart condition.
 So I was assigned many caregiving duties to help out, which I enjoyed.
 That experienced peaked my interest in senior activities and caregiving later in life.
 Including becoming the primary caregiver for my father when he was 93 1/2.